DavidVasilev1/group-project/_posts/2022-10-23-weekly-summary.md

 Right now, embedding the API onto fastpages may be our biggest issue.

-As a backend I also look forward to crunching even more data
+As a backend I also look forward to crunching even more data.